A grad student at a nearby school is arrested in the killings of four University of Idaho students

 After the suspect returns to Idaho, a probable cause affidavit used to obtain the arrest warrant will be unsealed.

-Records show Kohberger was arraigned Friday morning in Pennsylvania and he has a court hearing on extradition January 3.
+Records show Kohberger was arraigned Friday morning in Pennsylvania, and he has a court hearing on extradition January 3.
+Thompson said the suspect is being held without bail, and he is being represented while in Pennsylvania by a public defender.

 Because the suspect was arrested in Pennsylvania, he has the opportunity to waive extradition and return to Idaho voluntarily.
 If he chooses not to return voluntarily, Moscow police will initiate extradition proceedings through the governor's office, Fry said.